Project HNG ProgramsProject HNG Summer Camp

 To encourage community involvement year-round, riding lessons are available during the spring, autumn and winter based on instructor availability and weather conditions.
 Lessons are available for children starting at 7 years old and can accommodate skill levels from beginner to advanced.

-If you have questions about our riding lesson program, please contact Brittany at lessons@projecthng.org.
+If you have questions about our riding lesson program, please contact lessons@projecthng.org.

-To sign up for lessons, click the link below!
+To inquire about lessons, click the link below!
 We will reach out to you with information regarding our waitlist and scheduling options.

 Veterans Ride Community Program